10mm vs. 40 S&W: Which Cartridge Is Better?

 Reloading

 Both cartridges can be reloaded.
-Abundant materials and information are available to craft handloads for the 10mm and 40 S&W alike.
-You can reload the spent casings with either cartridge you decide to purchase, so this section is a draw.
+Abundant materials and information are available to craft 10mm and 40 S&W handloads alike.
+You can reload either ammo’s spent cases, making this section a draw.

 10mm vs. .40 S&W Ballistics

 The 40 S&W is considered the “10mm lite” by many shooters.
 What does this mean regarding the ballistics of each cartridge?
-Let’s find out below!
+Let’s find out!

 10mm Ballistics